opigir/mediaScan/README.md

 # mediaScan
+Problem: I have large backups of the raw data from the datawrangling from many video and photo projects, the RAW data is not required as many of those projects have been completed.
+These files are nested deep within project folders.
-Scan for large media folders from data offloading from cameras to decide if you need to keep it or remove it to clear space.
+Solution: Scan for large media folders from data offloading from cameras to decide if you need to keep it or remove it to clear space.
+This script WILL NOT DELETE ANY FILES but will allow you to open the folder and manually do so.

-# Media Scanner Application Summary
+# Media Scanner Application Summary (AI generated)

 ## Overview
 This script implements a GUI application for scanning and managing media files (photos and videos) from camera folders.
 It helps users organize, review, and manage media content across different directories.